 Frequently Asked Questions

-Printable Version (PDF, 301 KB)
+Printable Version (PDF, 560 KB)

 Research has shown that enforcement and education are best used to support other measures to reduce animal vehicle collisions.

-Collisions with wildlife cost money too – for things like emergency response, hospital care, vehicle repairs, loss of wildlife and dealing with dead or injured animals.
+Measures with proven effectiveness have a cost but it is outweighed by the benefits.
+Collisions with wildlife cost money too – for emergency response, hospital care, vehicle repairs, loss of wildlife and dealing with dead or injured animals.
 Even when no humans are injured, these accidents can be traumatic.

 Parks Canada continues to plan and implement habitat restoration work.
 However, roadside vegetation is extremely attractive to deer during the spring, concentrating deer populations beside the unfenced highway.

-As with the Trans-Canada Highway, we have installed pedestrian gates where needed.
+Parks Canada has installed pedestrian gates where needed.

 Wildlife Crossing Project Manager

 Note: To read the PDF version you need Adobe Acrobat Reader on your system.